What is a succulent?

 Let’s take a look at the families that live under the succulent roof:

 The Stonecrop Family (Crassulaceae)

-Common crassula include Crassula (Jade Plants), Echeveria (pictured below), Graptopetalum, Kalanchoe, Sedum, and Sempervivum—one of the few succulents native to Europe and temperate Asia.
-In ancient Rome, it was grown the roofs of houses, not only to appease Jupiter—it was observed that thunderbolts would never strike these plants, so they were thought to ward off thunderbolts, sorcery and storm damage—but also to cool houses in the hot Mediterranean summers.
+Common crassulaceae include Crassula (Jade Plants), Echeveria (pictured below), Graptopetalum, Kalanchoe, Sedum, and Sempervivum—one of the few succulents native to Europe and temperate Asia.
+In ancient Rome, it was grown on the roofs of houses because it was observed that thunderbolts would never strike these plants, so they were thought to ward off thunderbolts, sorcery and storm damage—but also to cool houses in the hot Mediterranean summers.
 We now know that it’s likely that the boulders this plant grows on are the real reason why these plants were rarely struck by lightning.

 The Cactus Family (Cactaceae)